vishal02376/Osumare-Backend-Assignment/README.md

 A basic RESTful API built with **Node.js** and **Express.js** that allows users to perform CRUD operations (Create, Read, Update, Delete) on a list of users.
 Data is stored **in-memory** (not in a database).

-> 💡 Note: This project is created without any AI-generated code.
-All logic is written manually like a beginner for assignment purposes.

 ---